 - Write, rest, sleep, dream, have visions, meditate.

 - Drink Ayahuasca, San Pedro (optional extra), smoke Toé and have Camalonga together with the shaman-s.

 - Drink Toé and Tobacco juice (shamanic plant diet apprenticeship only, from 45+ days onward).

 - Learn how to conduct Ayahuasca ceremonies, helping the shaman during the rituals.

 - Smoke Mapacho (organic black jungle tobacco).

-- Jungle hikes with shaman and guide/facilitator, getting to know the many master trees, as well as the medicinal and teacher plants found in the 70 hectares of rainforest surrounding the centre.
+- Jungle hikes with shaman and guide/facilitator, getting to know the many master trees, as well as the medicinal and teacher plants found in the 70 hectares of beautiful rainforest surrounding the centre.

 With the shamanic diet one will be in tune with the Plant Spirit’s subtle world, and become more sensitive to the plants’ energies.
 Part of the teaching – the “theoretical” part – happen in dreaming and through visions, when the spirit of the plants, the ”genios de las plantas maestras”, come and reveal things to the apprentice-shaman.

 Please note, for technical-logistic reasons (and not least because the visa-free period for EU, UK, US, Australian, New Zealand, and Canadian nationals is currently allowed up to 6 months, with 3 months remaining the norm, at the sole discretion of the Peruvian immigration authorities) at the present time we will only accept candidate apprentices reserving their retreat up to 3 months/13 weeks in length.
 Upon successful completion of your first cycle of shamanic plant diet training/apprenticeship period, you may then re-book and return at another time, for a further cycle of 3 months (or even just 2+ weeks).